 .
 After looking around on the wrong side, we finally got to it, the address os Ocean Boulevard, but the entrance is on Orange street.
 This was a pleasant surprise!
 They had a new exhibition with young talents, which was really rewarding.
 Art that also came with a message seems like a rare thing these days, but this was intruiging.
 One of the interesting ones was Marvin Bartley

 , who seems to live a sort of double life as a photographer and artist - really weird photos on one hand, and proper modelling photos on the other.
-There were interesting artists in the permanent exhibitions, too, so ut's definitely worth a visit, more than the other sites in Kingston, if
+There were interesting artists in the permanent exhibitions, too, so ut's definitely worth a visit, more than the other sites in Kingston, if we have a say.

 Bob Marley museum